“You will never know where you stand with a narcissist, so it’s better to stand without one.”

 8. Jealousy and envy.

 They resent those who have what they don’t.

 Difficulty maintaining relationships.
-Most narcissistic people find this difficult, as deep down most are insecure individuals that run around telling so many lies, they don’t know who to trust, some have actually had some form of trauma and been deeply hurt in their past, although this is no excuse to go around hurting others, good people who’ve been hurt go around helping others through which does help them feel better, narcissists go around destroying all others to help them feel better, most narcissistic people do the idolisation, devalue, discard and hoover, and some can stay in a relationship for years others only months, but all have problems maintaining a healthy relationship with anyone close to them, due to their lack of ability to compromise, their need for control, and the fact they never think anything is their fault, as they flip the script within their own minds, change the reality and end up believing their own lies while getting enables and flying monkeys to believe them also.
+Most narcissistic people find this difficult, as deep down, most are insecure individuals that run around telling so many lies, they don’t know who to trust, some have actually had some form of trauma and been deeply hurt in their past.
+However, this is no excuse to go around hurting others, good people who’ve been hurt go around helping others through, which does help them feel better.
+Narcissists go around destroying all others to help them feel better.
+Most narcissistic people do the idolisation, devalue, discard and hoover.
+Some can stay in a relationship for years, others only months.
+Still, all have problems maintaining a healthy relationship with anyone close to them due to their lack of ability to compromise, their need for control, and the fact they never think anything is their fault, as they flip the script within their own minds, change the reality and end up believing their own lies while getting enables and flying monkeys to believe them also.

 9. Arrogance and Dominance.

 Patronising and condescending, most narcissists patronise people around them, all take people down, so those around them are left feeling not good enough, with an overt it’s more “you can not do that.”
 Or “you’re crazy.
 With a covert, they’ll say things more like.
 “I wouldn’t if I was you.”
 Or “I’m concerned for your mental health.”